 10 Steps for a Successful Spring Garden in Arizona

-Evaluate the space you have in your garden and decide what you are going to plant for your spring and summer garden.
+Evaluate the space in your garden and decide what you will plant for your spring and summer gardens.
 Use a reliable planting guide to see which vegetables grow best.

-Harvest winter vegetables that are ready to harvest to begin making space in your garden for spring plantings.
+Harvest winter vegetables to begin making space in your garden for spring plantings.

 - Some winter vegetables may be close to harvest and need a bit more time in the garden.
 Give them a little time.